DPI-WE/building-for-mobile/content.md

 PWAs use modern web capabilities to deliver an app-like experience to users.
 They can be designed to work offline and perform fast, mimicking a native app on mobile and desktop environments.

 ### Key Benefits
-- Native-like feel with capabilities like push notifications, offline work mode, and home screen installation.
+- **Native-like feel**: with capabilities like push notifications, offline work mode, and home screen installation.
-- Broad accessibility via a standard web browser without the need for app store submission.
+- **Broad accessibility**: via a standard web browser without the need for app store submission.

 ### Limitations
 - **App Store Restrictions**: Not allowed in Apple’s iOS App Store, which might limit their visibility on iOS devices.